Suggest a Songfact / Artistfact

 They performed for President George W. Bush a few days before he was inaugurated in 2001.
 While Governor of Texas, Bush proclaimed May 15, 1997 "ZZ Top Day."

 In 1991 a Texas man kidnapped and killed the wife of their manager, Bill Ham.
 The man was caught and given the death penalty.

 They appeared in the 1990 movie Back To The Future III as a Square Dance band.

 They opened some shows for Janis Joplin, who was also from Texas.

 Their 1976 "Worldwide Texas" tour featured a stage shaped like Texas, as well as a steer, snakes, and cacti.

 Hill was diagnosed with Hepatitis C in 2000.
 They had to cancel a series of shows so he could get treatment.

-The icon car that appeared in their videos and on the album cover of the same name is known as The Eliminator.
-It's a 1933 Ford that Billy Gibbons had made into a Hot Rod, and it proved so popular that he had another one built just like it to go on tour.
+The iconic car that appeared in their videos and on the album cover of the same name is known as The Eliminator.
+It's a 1933 Ford that Billy Gibbons had made into a Hot Rod (he started working on it in 1976), and it proved so popular that he had another one built just like it to go on tour.
 Gibbons was into Hot Rods and for many kids watching MTV, The Eliminator was their first look at one in action.